HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Related work

-A naive way to perform image-based head swapping is to cut the source head and another source body$+$neck, and then paste them on a canvas, but the incomplete transition region makes result unrealistic.
-The inpainting methods~\cite{liu2021pd,li2022mat} might be able to inpaint unavailable regions and fusion with surroundings.
+A naive way to perform the image-based head swapping is to cut the source head and another source body$+$neck, and then paste them on a canvas, but the incomplete transition region makes the result unrealistic.
+Recently developed deep generative models~\cite{jabbar2021survey,xia2022gan} have the potential to solve this problem.
+The GAN-based inpainting methods~\cite{isogawa2019better,liu2021pd,li2022mat} might be able to inpaint unavailable regions and fusion with surroundings.
+PDGAN~\cite{liu2021pd} incorporates context constraint by modulating deep random noise features with SPDNorm for inpainting.
+MAT~\cite{li2022mat} designs a multi-head contextual attention to exploit valid tokens with a dynamic mask to inpaint missing region stably.
 Besides, the latent-space editing methods~\cite{kim2021exploiting, fruhstuck2022insetgan} also have the potential to achieve the head swapping by fusing the latent codes.
-StyleMapGAN~\cite{kim2021exploiting} can conduct semantic-guided manipulation with the spatial latent codes for face images, which might work on our half-body dataset as well.
-InsetGAN~\cite{fruhstuck2022insetgan} can swap head between the generated images by optimizing latent codes from a face StyleGAN2~\cite{karras2020analyzing} and a half-body StyleGAN2.
+The encoder-based method StyleMapGAN~\cite{kim2021exploiting} can conduct the semantic-guided manipulation with the spatial latent codes for face images, which might work on our half-body dataset as well.
+The optimization-based method InsetGAN~\cite{fruhstuck2022insetgan} can implement head swapping between the generated images by optimizing the latent codes with a face StyleGAN2~\cite{karras2020analyzing} and a half-body StyleGAN2.
 Assisted with the inversion methods~\cite{karras2019style,tov2021designing}, InsetGAN also has the potential capability of head swapping for real images.
-The image-level inpainting methods~\cite{liu2021pd,li2022mat} have near-perfect reconstruction ability but suffer from unrealistic stitching results.
-The latent-space fusion~\cite{kim2021exploiting,fruhstuck2022insetgan} achieve natural fusion but have poor reconstruction performance.
-Fortunately, our diffusion-based method can seamlessly fusion source head and source body with the generated transition region while preserving with high-quality reconstruction.
+To summarize, the image-level inpainting methods~\cite{liu2021pd,li2022mat} have near-perfect reconstruction ability but suffer from unrealistic stitching results.
+The latent-space fusion methods~\cite{kim2021exploiting,fruhstuck2022insetgan} achieve natural fusion but have poor reconstruction performance.
+Fortunately, our diffusion-based method can seamlessly fusion the source head and source body with the generated transition region while preserving with high-quality reconstruction.